Jewish identity: Second Temple period

-In his works from the late Second Temple period, Philo of Alexandria made comments that reflected the features of Jewish identity in the diaspora.
+The writings of Philo, a Jewish philosopher from Alexandria who flourished in the first half of the first century CE, reflect on Jewish identity in the diaspora during the late Second Temple period.
 At the time Philo lived, Jews had been present in the Diaspora, particularly in Alexandria, for a very long time.
-Because his fellow nationals had lived there for many generations, he appears to have thought of Alexandria as his city.
-In an effort to explain the status of the Jews in words that Greek readers would understand, Philo depicted them as immigrants who laid the groundwork for "colonies" (Greek: apoikiai), with Jerusalem serving as their "mother-city" (metropolis).
-According to Kasher, Alexandria in this circumstance could only be regarded as a homeland in the political sense because it was the site of the establishment of a Jewish "colony," structured as a distinct ethnic union with a recognized political and legal status (politeuma), with Jerusalem being the colony's mother-city.
+Because his fellow nationals had lived there for many generations, Philo appears to have regarded Alexandria as his city.
+To explain the status of the Jews in terms Greek readers would understand, Philo depicted them as immigrants who established "colonies" (Greek: apoikiai), with Jerusalem serving as their "mother-city" (metropolis).
+According to Kasher, Alexandria could only be regarded as a homeland in a political sense because it was the site of a Jewish "colony," structured as a distinct ethnic union with a recognized political and legal status (politeuma), with Jerusalem being the colony's mother-city.